Camera Recommendations

 most internal camera parts.
 Cameras must be

-returned to factory service centers
+returned to factory service centers by the owner

 for service.
 Factory service is expensive and they

 charge for estimates.
-Kodak is on the verge of
+Kodak entered Chapter 11

-Chapter 11 bankruptcy as of 2012.
+bankruptcy as of Feb.
+2012.

 Konica/Minolta - Sony has taken over all parts,